tdanford/vcf_loader/README.md

 Built to load 1000 Genomes data or data with very similar organization

 ## Pre-reqs
 0. Assumes running SciDB 14.8 or newer, Python, CPP compiler.
 The larger the cluster - the faster this will run.
+On our modest 4-node cluster, we loaded all of the 1000Genomes data with an average throughput of 1300 lines per second (at 2504 samples per line).
 1. Install load_tools from www.github.com/paradigm4/load_tools
 2. Currently, all VCFs must contain the same number of samples in the same positions
 3. Currently, no two VCFs may have the same variant